shapely/shapely/docs/installation.rst

 not available as a package on the PyPI ecosystem (unlike conda).

 To see compilation details, add ``-v`` (or ``--verbose``) to ``pip install``.
-Further inspection of compilation details can be enabled by also adding ``-Ceditable-verbose=true`` to the command.
+To also see compilation details when an automatic rebuild of the extension modules happens in editable mode, add ``-Ceditable-verbose=true`` to the command.

 Conda environments
 ^^^^^^^^^^^^^^^^^^